-He braced for fires to come from three directions, just not three all at once.
+He braced for fires to come from three directions, just not all three at once.

 When the flames came hurtling south towards John Chamorro’s 24-acre homestead on a 1,000-foot peak east of Mt.
 Hamilton, they hit faster and fiercer than he ever imagined.